CARTAvis/manual_source/source/image_visualization.rst

 .. note::
    Projection effects of raster images

    As raster images are matched spatially by applying translation, rotation, and scaling, projection effects between different images might be visible if images have a wide field of view and/or images have very different projection schemes.
 In the following video, projection effects in raster images are demonstrated.
 However, projection effects of contour images are properly handled in CARTA.
-Contours are reprojected with sufficient accuracy with respect to the raster image as seen by users in the image viewer.
+Contours are reprojected with sufficient accuracy with respect to the raster image as seen in the image viewer by users.

    .. raw:: html